Before we begin

 Exodus 6:3

 Read that again.
-The text itself admits that the patriarchs – Abraham, Isaac, Jacob – knew God as El, not as Yhwh.
+The deity speaking here says the patriarchs – Abraham, Isaac, Jacob – knew him as El Shaddai (EL shah-DYE), not as Yhwh (YAH-way).
 The name Yhwh was introduced later.
 And yet, throughout Genesis, the patriarchs are depicted speaking to "Yhwh," calling on the name of "Yhwh," building altars to "Yhwh."

 This is a contradiction.
 Either the patriarchs knew the name Yhwh (as Genesis says) or they did not (as Exodus 6:3 says).
-Scholars have long recognised this as evidence of different source documents being stitched together – and Exodus 6:3 preserves a memory that the editors could not fully erase: the God of the patriarchs was El.
+Scholars have long recognized this as evidence of different source documents being stitched together – and Exodus 6:3 preserves a memory that the editors could not fully erase: the divine names were once distinguished.
+Whatever the patriarchs were dealing with, they called it El, not Yhwh.
 The name Yhwh came later.

-The Priestly source (P) preserved this verse because it served a different narrative purpose – the revelation of the divine name at Sinai.
-But in doing so, it accidentally exposed the seam: someone went back through the patriarchal narratives and replaced "El" with "Yhwh" to create continuity that did not originally exist.
+One of the editorial sources preserved this verse because it served a different narrative purpose – the dramatic revelation of the divine name at Sinai.
+But in doing so, it accidentally exposed the seam: someone went back through the patriarchal narratives and replaced the El names with "Yhwh" to create continuity that did not originally exist.

 If Exodus admits the patriarchs did not know God as Yhwh – why does Genesis have them using that name in every chapter?